 Pay Alimony Timeline

 If you’re going through a divorce and the court orders you to pay alimony, you may have questions about your obligations and the timeline for making these payments.
-Alimony, called “maintenance” in Texas, is designed to help a lower-earning spouse meet their minimum reasonable needs.
+Alimony, also called “maintenance” in Texas, is designed to help a lower-earning spouse meet their minimum reasonable needs.

 Duration of Alimony Payments